center-for-threat-informed-defense/m3tid/docs/spreadsheet.rst

 * CTI: Definitions of CTI Components and Levels, and CTI maturity scoring.
 * DM: Definitions of DM Components and Levels, and DM maturity scoring.
 * T&E: Definitions of T&E Components and Levels, and T&E maturity scoring.
-* Results: Tab that calculates the organization's Dimension-level and Overall TID scores.
+* Results: Tab that calculates the organization's Dimension-level and Overall scores.
 * Example Historical Change: Example tab provided to show how to track change over time.
 This tab does not automatically pull data from any other tab.

 The tool is available using the Download button below: